A smoke detector is one of the most important devices in your home and was present in almost 75% of the reported home fires.

 Where you should place your smoke alarm depends on several factors.
 First, consider the construction of your home and the materials it is made of.
 Second, you should pay attention to how your furniture is positioned in the rooms.

-Finally, choose an area that is not near drafts or heating areas like bathrooms or kitchens.
+Finally, choose an area near drafts or heating areas like bathrooms or kitchens.

 Ask yourself this simple but important question, “If there were a fire, where would I want to detect it?
 And where would this be likely to happen?”